eed3si9n/eed3si9n.com/content/posts/sbt-and-the-miners-of-the-wild-rest.md

 ### gold miners comes to the village

-One day in January 2026, this change when sbt/sbt started getting pull requests from people whom I've never heard of before.
-What I've put together gradually is that sbt/sbt has been added to a crypo-based open source bounty program called [Gittensor][gittensor].
+One day in January 2026, this changed when sbt/sbt started getting pull requests from people whom I've never heard of before.
+What I've put together gradually is that sbt/sbt has been added to a crypo-based, open source bounty program called [Gittensor][gittensor].
 According to <https://subnetalpha.ai/subnet/gittensor/>:

 > Gittensor is a specialized subnet on the Bittensor network that incentivizes and rewards developers for contributing to open-source software.
 In essence, it creates a decentralized "open-source workforce" by allowing developers (as miners) to earn cryptocurrency for meaningful contributions (like code improvements and pull requests) to selected open-source projects.

 If I understand correctly, a _subnet_ is a virtual startup within Bittensor (TAO), and the alpha token act as a stock for the startup.
 Bittensor funds the subnets (called _emission_) in some cadence, and the miners are rewarded with the alpha token, which they can _unstake_ to TAO.
+TAO then can be traded to USD.
 In other words, the idea behind Bittensor startup seems to be replacing the useless Bitcoin _mining_ with some form of useful activities.
-I have no idea who is investing into Bittensor (TAO) itself, but it market itselfs as "a decentralized network where computers work together to develop AI," not virtual venture capital.
+I have no idea who is investing into Bittensor (TAO) itself, but it market itselfs as _a decentralized network where computers work together to develop AI_, not a venture capital.

 Regardless, Gittensor claims that it has a monthly $116k USD reward pool.
 They get 41.38 TAO/day, which is $9548, and they claim 41% goes to the "miners."
 I have no way to confirming the veracity of these numbers, but there are group of people who seem to think this is true.
 Let's assume they get paid around $100 per pull request.